 Test Script Issues: The GenProg libtiff test scripts do not check that the test cases produce the correct output.
-They instead check that the exercised libtiff tools return exit code 0.
+They instead use a weak proxy that checks only that the exercised libtiff tools return exit code 0 (it is our understanding that the libtiff developers, not the GenProg developers, developed these test scripts [9]).
 The test scripts may therefore accept patches that do not produce the correct output.
 There is a libtiff test script for each test case; 73 of the 78 libtiff test scripts check only the exit code.
-This issue causes GenProg to accept 137 implausible libtiff patches (out of a total of 155 libtiff patches). libtiff and php together account for 322 of the total 414 patches that the GenProg paper reports [24].
+This issue causes GenProg to accept 137 implausible libtiff patches (out of a total of 155 libtiff patches). libtiff and php together account for 322 of the total 414 patches that the GenProg paper reports [26].